Nikita-Fadeev/android_app_reengineering/README.md

 The official application was "modified" for conducting research and centralized data collection from Android devices.
 The purpose of the research is to collect data on the concentration of hydrogen and methane in exhaled air using a breath test, the interface of which is implemented through an Android application.

+The data on hydrogen and methane are used, supplemented with sequencing data, and utilized to build a model for predicting the concentration of hydrogen and methane producers in the human gut.